 Students will learn presentation, communication and pitching skills to convey their ideas clearly in English.

-- Intellectual Property Rights: Global Perspective（Year 2 Undergraduate Winter Term）
+- Intellectual Property Rights: Global Perspective（Year 2 Undergraduate Summer Term）

 Students will learn the basics of domestic and international intellectual property matters in a way that is useful in practice.